-1b. s in to the county school service fund have changed by more than the standard for one or more of the budget or subsequent two fiscal sferred, by fund, and whether transfers are ongoing or one-time in nature.
-If ongoing, explain the county office's plan, with timelines, for s.
+1b. years.
+Identify the amount(s) transferred, by fund, and whether transfers are ongoing or one-time in nature.
+If ongoing, explain the county office's plan, with timelines, for reducing or eliminating the transfers.
 Explanation: Transfer In shown only for the First Prior Year (2022-23) was related to the final program close-out for Sequoia Schools. (required if NOT met) 1c.
-1c.
-NOT MET - The projected transfers out of the county school service fund have changed by more than the standard for one or more of the budget or subsequent years.
+NOT MET - The projected transfers out of the county school service fund have changed by more than the standard for one or more of the budget of years.
 Identify the amount(s) transferred, by fund, and whether transfers are ongoing or one-time in nature.
-If ongoing, explain the county office's plan, with tim for reducing or eliminating the transfers.
+If ongoing, explain the county office's for reducing or eliminating the transfers.
 Explanation: Transfers in First Prior Year (2022-23) included \$500,000 to Fd 17 to maintain a 5% reserve and a \$25,000 transfer to Fd 13 to cover (required if NOT met) funding gaps from Federal/State meal reimbursement claims.
 Budget Year (2023-24) anticipates an increased transfer to Fd 13 only, due to increased meal costs and providing additional meals.
 Subsequent Years (2024-25 and 2025-26) anticipate a decreased transfer to Fd 13.
 1d.
-NO - There are no capital projects that may impact the county school service fund operational budget.
+NO - There are no capital projects t that may impact the county school service fund operational budget.
 Project Information: (required if YES)